code for loading the format for the notebook

 # all that matters is that __iter__ returns a

-# object with a __next__ method on it, which we
+# object with a __next__ method, which we

 # will implement below